 All BSN applicants must meet with the pre-professional office at Campbell prior to applying to the BSN program.

 In addition, all BSGS pre-nursing students should attend a Pre-Application Advising Session (CURN2B Workshop) sponsored by the nursing program faculty and staff prior to submitting an application.
-We are open to the idea of a virtual meeting as well.
-Dates TBD.
+Virtual meeting options may be available.

 6. What are the requirements for admission into the BSN program?